 My mother comes from a long line of Italian cooks, something I didn’t appreciate until recently.
 I grew up with delicious home cooked meals like chicken Parmesan, homemade pizza, gnocchi, and spaghetti with mom’s meatballs.

-Many years ago, Mom and I spent an afternoon together in the kitchen while she taught me her recipes for sauce and the best Italian meatballs.
+Many years ago, Mom and I spent an afternoon together in the kitchen while she taught me her recipes for tomato sauce (keto Marinara sauce) and the best Italian meatballs.
 Today, I’m sharing my low carb version of her meatball recipe.

 Mom uses a combination of beef, pork, and veal as well as breadcrumbs to make tender Italian meatballs.
 She flavors them with onion, garlic, fresh parsley, and Parmesan cheese.
 She adds a raisin to the center to make the meatball sweet.
 I do, too, but it’s optional.